Table of Contents

 This is true to a degree.
 Direct person-to-person interaction can be an effective way of changing people’s minds, but that often only happens in the short-term.
 Additionally, you often end up overhyping the product and misleading people to try and convince them.

-This idea overlooks something fundamental for making money in health and wellness.
+This idea overlooks something fundamental to making money in health and wellness.

 Why try to convince people to buy health and wellness products at all?